anjor/archive-temporarily/README.md

 ## Archive forever

-To run this locally, you must have a [Browserless](https://www.browserless.io/) API key and an [Estuary](https://estuary.tech/) API key.
+To run this locally, you will need a [Browserless](https://www.browserless.io/) API key and an [Estuary](https://estuary.tech/) API key.

 ### Run locally